phonglh79/vDDoS-Layer4-Mapping/README.md

 csf -r && csf -q && service lfd restart
 ```

-3. More Config:
+3/ More Config:
 ---------------
 Document: http://vddos.voduy.com
 ```
-Still in beta, run at own risk!
-This it provided without any warranty!
+Still in beta, use at your own risk!
+It is provided without any warranty!
 ```